gmoller/Zen.Noise/README.md

 # Zen.Noise

 Simple routines to create Noise.
-Currently very incompete, only does Value noise for now.
+Currently very incomplete, only does Value noise for now.

 # Example
 To use: